trevoirwilliams/trevoirwilliams.github.io/dotnet-api-course.md

 </div>

 #### Overview
-Learn how to build a RESTful API for a book store's database using ASP.Net Core 3.1 API, Entity Framework, the Repository Pattern and various other tools and services for testing and versioning.
+Learn how to build a RESTful API for a book store's database using ASP.Net Core 3.1 API, Entity Framework, the Repository Pattern and various other tools and services for testing and logging.
 This complete course will show you how to use Visual Studio, Microsoft SQL Server Express and explore consuming a REST API in a .NET application.
-We will end with a hosted API on Microsoft Azure for global access.
-We will also explore token based authentication and consuming third party APIs within the API itself.
+We will explore hosting an API and SQL Database on Microsoft Azure.

+By the end of the course, we would have built a single page application using Blazor.
+We will look at parsing and storing JWT information and using it across our application for user authentication and authorization.
+We will also look at how we communicate with API's in our application.

 ASP.NET Core 3.1 is Microsoft's modern, cross-platform framework for building enterprise ready web applications.
 In this course,  you will learn everything you need to know about building a RESTful API using ASP.NET Core 3.1, from understanding the folder structure and files, to building a complete web API.